webinar

 Glycolysis Inhibitor

 Tumor cells mainly provide necessary energy and substances for rapid cell growth through aerobic perglycolysis rather than oxidative phosphorylation.
 The mechanism of glycolysis in tumor cells is more complicated, which is caused by the comprehensive regulation of multiple factors.
 Abnormal enzyme metabolism is one of the main influencing factors and inhibiting the three main rate-limiting enzymes in glycolysis is thought to be important strategy for cancer treatment.
 Therefore, numerous inhibitors of glycolysis rate-limiting enzyme have been developed in recent years, such as the latest HKII inhibitor and PKM2 inhibitor Pachymic acid (PA) and N-(4-(3-(3-(methylamino)-3-oxopropyl)-5-(4'-(trifluoromethyl)-[1,1'-biphenyl]-4-yl)-1H-pyrazol-1-yl)phenyl)propiolamide.
-Glucopiericidin A is a natural piericidin compound obtained from a marine-derived Streptomyces strain, which is widely used as a glycolysis inhibitor for antibody-drug conjugate (ADC) development.
+Glucopiericidin A is a natural piericidin compound obtained from a marine-derived Streptomyces strain, which is widely used as a glycolysis inhibitor for Antibody-Drug Conjugates (ADCs) development.

 References